2010 Korean Grand Prix: Race

-At the end of the first racing lap, Vettel led by 2.8 seconds from Webber, who was followed by Alonso, Rosberg, Hamilton, Massa, Button, Schumacher, Kubica, Hülkenberg, Sutil, Barrichello, Kobaysahi, Heidfeld, Alguersari, Liuzzi, Buemi, Glock, Petrov, Kovalainen, Yamamoto, Trulli, Senna and di Grassi.
+At the end of the first racing lap, Vettel led by 2.8 seconds from Webber, who was followed by Alonso, Rosberg, Hamilton, Massa, Button, Schumacher, Kubica, Hülkenberg and Sutil.
 Alonso chose a cautious approach and lost four to five seconds while building up his pace slowly in the early stages.
 Sutil ran off the circuit but continued after losing his position to both Williams drivers.
-Webber lost grip on the next lap after running across the outside kerbing and spinning across the track onto the wall between turns twelve and thirteen; he slid back onto the circuit and collected Rosberg, forcing both drivers to retire.
+Webber lost grip on the next lap after running across the outside kerbing and spinning across the track onto the wall between turns 12 and 13; he slid back onto the circuit and collected Rosberg, forcing both drivers to retire.
 The debris on-track from the accident called the safety car to be deployed.
 Kobayashi, Petrov, Heidfeld and Buemi all made pit stops for intermediate tyres during the safety car period.

-The safety car pulled off the track at the end of lap twenty-three and the race resumed with Vettel leading from Alonso and Hamilton.
+The safety car pulled off the track at the end of lap 23 and the race resumed with Vettel leading from Alonso and Hamilton.
 Vettel began to gradually pull clear from the rest of the field.
-On the twenty-fourth lap while battling with Senna for twenty-first place, Trulli collided with Senna after attempting a passing manoeuvre around the inside; Trulli's front wing was knocked off.
+On the 24th lap while battling with Senna for 21st place, Trulli collided with Senna after attempting a passing manoeuvre around the inside; Trulli's front wing was knocked off.
 Trulli drove to his garage for repairs.
 Button, who was in fifth, started to place Massa under pressure on the same lap.
 Kobayashi passed Yamamoto on lap twenty-six but ran wide and fell down the order, while Trulli rejoined the race.
-Di Grassi lost control of his car at turn fourteen after trying to pass Yamamoto on lap twenty-seven; he made light contact with the wall which caused him to retire.
+Di Grassi lost control of his car at turn 14 after trying to pass Yamamoto on lap 27; he made light contact with the wall which caused him to retire.

-Schumacher moved up a position as he passed Button for fifth position at turn three on the same lap.
-On lap twenty-eight, Trulli drove back to his garage to retire with a hydraulics failure that was caused by his power steering becoming heavy during the safety car period.
+Schumacher passed Button for fifth position at turn three on the same lap.
+On lap 28, Trulli drove back to his garage to retire with a hydraulics failure that was caused by his power steering becoming heavy during the safety car period.
 Vettel set a new fastest lap of the race of 1:54.098, extending his lead over Alonso to 3.5 seconds.
-Button, who was under pressure from Hülkenberg and Kubica, made a pit stop at the end of lap twenty-eight for intermediate tyres and rejoined in fifteenth place.
+Button, who was under pressure from Hülkenberg and Kubica, made a pit stop at the end of lap 28 for intermediate tyres and rejoined in 15th place.
 Kovalainen was sent into a spin by Buemi, having been passed by Petrov two laps later.